GLICON/Advertising_Sales_and_Budget/README.md

 d.
 Standard Error and Confidence Intervals:
    - **TV**: 0.0486 ± 0.0024 (95% CI: 0.0436–0.0535) - The precise TV coefficient supports consistent contributions in combinations like TV = 200 + Radio = 50 (Sales ≈ 23.65).
 Narrow CI ensures reliability for planning high-sales strategies.
    - **Radio**: 0.3087 ± 0.0119 (95% CI: 0.2841–0.3332) - Radio’s large, precise effect confirms its dominance in achieving Sales > 20, as in Radio = 60 + TV = 100 (Sales ≈ 21.88).
 The tight CI reinforces confidence in radio-heavy budgets.
-   - **Newspaper**: 0.0011 ± 0.0028 (95% CI: -0.0048–0.0069) - The CI spanning zero confirms newspaper’s irrelevance, so budgets should focus on radio and TV.
+   - **Newspaper**: 0.0011 ± 0.0028 (95% CI: -0.0048–0.0069) - The CI spanning zero confirms newspaper ad’s irrelevance, so budgets should focus on radio and TV.
 This avoids wasting resources on ineffective channels for high sales.

-**Combined trio effect**: To consistently achieve sales > 20, prioritize radio budgets (50–70 units) with moderate TV budgets (100–200 units), e.g., TV = $100, Radio = $60 (Sales ≈ $21.88) or TV = $10, Radio = $70 (Sales ≈ $20.59).
+**Combined trio effect**: To consistently achieve sales > 20, prioritize radio budgets ($50–70) with moderate TV budgets ($100–200), e.g., TV = $100, Radio = $60 (Sales ≈ $21.88) or TV = $10, Radio = $70 (Sales ≈ $20.59).
 Minimizing newspaper spending optimizes resources, as its effect is trivial.
 The equation 0.0486·TV + 0.3087·Radio > 21.5015 guides effective combinations, leveraging radio's  6.3x stronger per-dollar impact.
 The model’s reliability supports strategic planning, though linearity assumptions need further validation.

 ### Recommendations
 The analysis shows that TV advertising has a strong positive correlation with sales (0.79), making it a critical channel.
 However, the marginal effect per $1 of TV spend (≈0.048) is smaller than the radio’s.
 This suggests that while TV should remain a cornerstone for brand visibility, allocating excessively high budgets to TV beyond the “High” range ($150–$220) yields diminishing returns.
 Therefore, businesses should focus on maintaining TV budgets in the medium-to-high range ($100–$200), ensuring consistent visibility while freeing resources for other impactful channels.